 The flower comes to maturity quickly, some in just under two months.
 Because they’re quick growers and only produce one bloom, you might want to leave some space in your garden for a second or third planting.

-This process is called succession sowing, and it’s a method used regularly by flower farmers.
+This process is called succession sowing, a method regularly used by flower farmers.
 They plant a new crop of sunflowers every 1-2 weeks, so they have a fresh supply for their customers, which I learned about in Lisa Mason Ziegler’s flower farming course.

-Sunflowers are such a staple on her farm that her logo is a big, yellow sunflower, and you can watch her start a new round of seeds every week on YouTube.
+Sunflowers are such a staple on her farm that her logo is a big, yellow sunflower, and you can watch her start a new round of seeds weekly on YouTube.

 |Single stem variety||Days to maturity||Special notes|